- Leprosy is a rare infection of the skin and nerves caused by the bacteria Mycobacterium leprae.

 If it's not treated, leprosy can cause permanent damage and deformity, especially in the hands, feet and face.
 Damage to the nerves of the face can cause blindness.

-Your doctor may recognise leprosy from your symptoms.
+Your doctor may be able to diagnose leprosy from your symptoms.
 A small sample of your skin or nerve may be tested for the bacteria.

 Leprosy can be cured with a combination of 2 to 3 types of antibiotics.
 Treatment can last from 6 months to 2 years.
 Usually, you do not need to stay in hospital for treatment.